robert-ciro/web-pagination/README.md

 # How to implement pagination in a web application

-This project show how to implement pagination system in the back-end and front-end
+This project shows how to implement a pagination system in the back-end and front-end

 ## Getting Started 🚀